MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-deactivate-guide.md

 2. Select **Deactivate**.

 >[!IMPORTANT]
 >When a guide is deactivated, it may still appear on your list of recent guides but you won't be able to open it.
 To reactivate a deactivated guide, or to delete it permanently, contact your administrator (or any user with admin access to the Guides Hub).
-If you're an administrator, [learn how to deactivate a guide]).
+If you're an administrator, [learn how to deactivate a guide]().

 See also